jasonatwood/DataDictionary/README.md

 - The minimum and maximum values for integer fields
 - The precision and scale for decimal fields
 - Potential ID flag
-  - If based on the pattern of the field name, make a guess to whether or not it's an ID field
+  - Based on the contents of the field name, make a guess to whether or not it's an ID field
+- Potential PII flag
+  - First, look at the contents of the field name, make a guess to whether or not it contains PII
+  - Second, look at the values in the field and make a guess to whether or not the contents contain PII
+    - If even a single value in a field is presumed to be PII, the entire field is flagged
 - Nullable flag
   - If one or more values are found to be NULL, set to 1 or True